-Faculty, staff and students at Appalachian State University take the opportunity each year during the week of Sept.
-17 to engage our campus community in discussions about the U.S. Constitution, its history and its meaning in today’s world.
+Faculty, staff and students at Appalachian State University take the opportunity each year to engage our campus community in discussions about the U.S. Constitution, its history and its meaning in today’s world.

 Join us for a series of events and educational opportunities: